drunarayan/python4astronomy/basics_jupyterlab_notebook/readme.md

 2. Double Click on the Jupyter Notebook ‘Intro.ipynb’ on the left panel.
 Execute each cell by pressing Shift-Enter on your keyboard

-3. Do the same for the other two Jupyter Notebooks ‘Lorenz.ipynb’ and ‘sqlite.ipynb’ there.
+3. Do the same for the other Jupyter Notebook ‘Lorenz.ipynb’ there.